lauracondon/pands-project2021/README.md

 tfile.write("\n")
 tfile.write(describe.to_string())
 ```
-In order to save the calculations so they can be easily viewed later, they are outputted to a designated text file using *tfile.write*.
+In order to save the calculations so they can be easily viewed later, they are outputted to a designated text file using '*tfile.write*'.
 The various calculations performed in the code, all create a new DataFrame containing the result.
-As they are a DataFrame they must be converted to a string using *to.string()* before they can be written to a text file **[14]**.
-New line - *\n* - is used to improve the readability of the outputted text file.
+As they are a DataFrame they must be converted to a string using '*to.string()*' before they can be written to a text file **[14]**.
+New line - '*\n*' - is used to improve the readability of the outputted text file.

 The file is opened in write mode, rather than append, so that each time the program is run the text file is overwritten **[15]**.
 This is helpful as if you were to edit the dataset, by for example adding new rows, the summary data file would change accordingly when analysis.py is next run.